19/3/2004 -- Of piano songs and Wodehouse-speak

 I know people talk about artistic integrity

-and you always hear gd writers, or any famous artist, for that matter,
+and you always hear gd writers, or any famous artist, for

 frowning on any kind of artistic compromise,

-and they would rather die a martyr than write something to please others,
+and they would rather die a martyr than write something to

 or things which they don't belief in.